Chocolate Kahlua Poke Cake

 - ¾ cup semi-sweet chocolate chips

 Whipped Cream Topping:

-Pour the batter into the prepared pan and bake 40-45 minutes, or until a toothpick comes out with a few crumbs.
+- Pour the batter into the prepared pan and bake for 40-45 minutes, or until a toothpick comes out with a few crumbs.

-While the cake is cooling, pour the sweetened condensed milk and remaining Kahlua in a large Pryex measuring cup or microwave safe bowl.
+- While the cake is cooling, pour the sweetened condensed milk and remaining Kahlua into a large Pyrex measuring cup or microwave-safe bowl.
 Microwave until the mixture starts to boil, remove from microwave and add the chocolate chips.

 Adapted from Life, Love and Sugar.

 Amount Per Serving: Calories: 405Total Fat: 21gSaturated Fat: 8gTrans Fat: 0gUnsaturated Fat: 12gCholesterol: 43mgSodium: 241mgCarbohydrates: 47gFiber: 1gSugar: 36gProtein: 4g